andrewd440/Atlas-ECS/README.md

-# Atlas - A Fast, Convenient C++ Entity Component System
+# Atlas - A Convenient C++ Entity Component System
 An [Entity Component System](http://en.wikipedia.org/wiki/Entity_component_system) is a software technique using Composition rather than Inheritance to build high-performance code-architectures.
 Atlas was designed to take advantage of the decoupling and efficiency that this architecture provides in modern C++ 11.